matihas70/RestaurantAPI/README.md

   - "restaurants": Returns all restaurants from data base as JSON

 - POST
-  - "addRestaurant": Takes informations about restaurant from request body as JSON.
+  - "addRestaurant": It gets informations about restaurant from request body as JSON.
 Template:
 ```
 {
     "id": 0,